Bosa Sardinia, Italy Travel Guide

 The humidity remains low.

-Good for hiking and cultural visits, not for swimming.
+Good for hiking and cultural excursions, not for swimming.

 Fewest tourists, peaceful local experience.

-Italy is a member of the Schengen Area, so entry guidelines follow Schengen regulations.
+Italy is part of the schengen Zone, so entry guidelines follow Schengen regulations.

 Citizens of the EU, EEA (European Economic Area), and Switzerland do not need a visa to enter Italy.
-Citizens of countries like the USA, Canada, Australia, New Zealand, the UK, Japan, Brazil, and South Korea can enter Italy without a visa for stays up to 90 days for tourism or business.
+Citizens of countries like the USA, Canada, Australia, New Zealand, the UK, Japan, Brazil, and South Korea can enter Italy without a 90-day tourist visa days for tourism or business.

 Prices vary by travel style, but Bosa generally is equipped with good value compared to some of Italy's more famous destinations.